Accreditation

 Level Two training

-Participants with the prerequisite core professional training (please see Pathway One prerequisites above) who have attended the Introduction to BUSS® webinar and successfully completed Level One BUSS® training can apply for Level Two training.
-The Level Two training is a step towards the supervised practicum stage of training to become an Accredited BUSS® Practitioner.
+Participants with the prerequisite core professional training (please see Pathway One prerequisites above), who have attended the Introduction to BUSS® webinar and successfully completed Level One BUSS® training, can apply for Level Two training.
+The Level Two training is a step towards the supervised practicum stage of training to become an Accredited BUSS® Practitioner (Level 3).

-Please note that, at this time, it is not possible to progress to the Level Three BUSS® training without a core training in one of the professions listed above.
-Therefore, unless there are exceptional circumstances, we would advise those participants without such a core training not to train beyond BUSS® Level One.
+Please note that it is not possible to progress to Level Three BUSS® training without a core training in one of the professions listed above.
+Therefore, unless there are exceptional circumstances, we would advise those participants without this core training not to progress to train beyond BUSS® Level One.

-Successful completion of Level Two training involves participation in the training days and completion of assignments between day two and day three of the training.
-The task is to record themselves as they practise administering the BUSS® assessment on two typically developing children aged between 5yrs and 18yrs, including reflection on their practise.
-These must be submitted to the trainers for successful completion of this level of training.
+Successful completion of Level Two training involves attendance at the 3 training days and completion of practice assignments between day two and day three of the training.
+Delegates must video record themselves as they practise administering the BUSS® assessment with fidelity to the model with two typically developing children aged between 5yrs and 18yrs and their parents.
+These assessments must also embody the core BUSS® principles of movement, relationships and playfulness.
+They must be submitted to the trainers for review by the deadline in advance of day 3 to successfully complete Level 2.

 • Understand the synergy between relationships and movement in the development of a child’s foundation sensorimotor systems

-• Notice and analyse patterns movement, developing your skills in being able to frame your observations in terms of the foundation sensorimotor systems
+• Notice patterns movement, developing skills in being able to frame child observations in relation to the foundation sensorimotor systems

 • Recognise when a BUSS® intervention may be appropriate for a child / family and be able to talk to families and referrers about this